Choose the correct Inline Skates

 Skate Boot: Soft

-Soft boots provide more comfort for longer skating sessions to burn the calories
+Soft boots provide more comfort for the longer sessions needed to burn calories.

 Skate Frame: Aluminium

-Aluminium Frame gives better power transfer to cover larger distance.
+An aluminium frame gives better power transfer to cover larger distances.

-Larger wheel size allows users to cover distances and reduce vibration off the ground.
+Larger wheels let you cover distance and reduce vibration from the ground.

 Wheel Hardness: 82–85a